RimWorld: Development

-Tynan Sylvester (born 1986 in Canada), the lead developer for RimWorld, had his first experience with game design by creating custom levels for Unreal Tournament as a middle schooler.
+Tynan Sylvester (born in Canada), the lead developer for RimWorld, had his first experience with game design by creating custom levels for Unreal Tournament as a middle schooler.
 In 2008, he joined Irrational Games and helped develop BioShock Infinite for four years before leaving the company in February 2012 to become an independent game developer.
 As he tried to figure out what sort of game he would develop, Sylvester made a series of prototypes of games resembling Project Zomboid, Smash TV, Football Manager, and Hitman.
 He settled on the RimWorld concept after a game test with friends one evening, during which two of them became so absorbed that they couldn't bring themselves to leave until 2 AM: "People were falling asleep but they still wanted to play".
 RimWorld was inspired by Dwarf Fortress and Firefly, and its art style by Prison Architect.

 RimWorld was publicly revealed on September 15, 2013.
-A Kickstarter campaign was launched for RimWorld on October 2, 2013, which earned $268,132 in 30 days.
+A Kickstarter campaign was launched for RimWorld on October 2, 2013, which earned CA$268,132 in 30 days.
 The first public alpha build of the game came out on November 4, 2013.
 From 2013 to 2018, the development team hovered between two and three developers.
 The first beta version was released on November 18, 2017.
 The game went live on October 17, 2018.
 After release, the team scaled up to seven developers, allowing for the development of multiple projects in parallel.

 A console version for RimWorld was announced on June 29, 2022.
 The console version was developed by Double Eleven, with development beginning "long before" the PC version's Ideology expansion was released in July 2021.
 Key challenges during development were adapting the user interface for players without a keyboard as well as optimizing the game for console hardware.
 RimWorld Console Edition released for PlayStation 4 and Xbox One on 29 July 2022.